 McConnell-Serio was the point guard for two Olympic teams, winning a gold medal at the 1988 Games in Seoul and a bronze in the 1992 Olympics in Barcelona.
 She has won five total medals for the USA as a player, including the 1991 World University Games (gold), 1986 FIBA World Championship (gold) and 1985 R. William Jones Cup (gold).
 In 2011, McConnell-Serio had her first USA Basketball coaching assignment, serving as an assistant for the USA Women's World University Games Team that won gold.

 McConnell-Serio comes from a famed Pittsburgh basketball family.
 Her sister Kathy, who was her teammate on the 1984 Seton-La Salle state championship team, was the head coach at Tulsa (1999-05) and the University of Colorado (2006-10) before accepting a position as the assistant coach with the WNBA's Tulsa Shock.
-Kathy joined the Pitt staff as the associate head coach in late May.
+Kathy joined the Pitt staff as the associate head coach in May of 2013.